arjunmehta/node-samsaara-identity/README.md

 [![Build Status](https://travis-ci.org/arjunmehta/node-samsaara-identity.svg?branch=1.0.0)](https://travis-ci.org/arjunmehta/node-samsaara-identity)

-Identity middleware for [samsaara](https://www.github.com/arjunmehta/node-samsaara).
+The identity middleware for [samsaara](https://www.github.com/arjunmehta/node-samsaara) is a powerful way of organizing connections.
 Use this module to:

 - **Attach an identity to and check the identity of samsaara connections.
 (This is usually done together with some kind of authentication.)**
 - **Have multiple connections represent the same identity (eg. a user or session).**